 The law was designed to ensure that a solid platform existed for ensuring abuse protection, recognition and education, with a defined mechanism for incident handling and reporting.
 The new law incorporates a mandatory 24 hour reporting period for an abuse incident.
 The inclusion of a ten year extension for an athlete to report an abuse incident was included to ensure that a victim's right to report and seek adjudication was maintained.
 The new law focuses on the key aspect of recognizing abuse grooming techniques, to help prevent an actual abuse situation from happening, as well as recognizing the signs of abuse.
 The law seeks to push the preventative aspect of a potential abuse situation, rather than being reactive to an abuse situation which has already occurred.
 For this purpose, the law dictates that all adult parties that come into contact with youth athletes must be educated in grooming techniques, and recognition of abuse signs.
 This same education must be provided to youth, with consent from parents.
 Sports organizations must design, and publish an abuse policy to all parties within their organization, staff, and parents.

-On February 14, 2018, the Safe Sport Authorization Act was signed into law.
-This law is a mixture of new legislation, combined with modifying existing law, to form a broad new mechanism for protecting youth sports players from emotional, physical, and sexual abuse.
-Currently existing laws, which this act modified, will have to be modified to include the provisions stated in this new federal law.
+In 2017, the U.S. Congress & Senate, passed S.534, in reaction to rampant sexual abuse discovered in Olympics Gymnastics, in 2016.
+On February 14, 2018, S.534, the 'Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act' was signed into law.
+This law is a mixture of new legislation, combined with modifying existing federal statutes, to form a broad new mechanism for protecting youth sports players from emotional, physical, bullying/hazing, and sexual abuse, nation wide.